Skip to content

 Onboarding a client.
 Your consulting business builds a custom toolkit for a client.
 You install on their instance via import, rather than them having to build it themselves.

 Versioning your own toolkits.
-Each time you ship a new version of a custom toolkit you’re maintaining, export to a versioned file (my_toolkit_v3.jtf.json).
-If a future version breaks something, you can re-import the old one.
+Each time you ship a new version of a custom toolkit you’re maintaining, export to a versioned filename (my_toolkit_v3.jtf.json).
+If a future version breaks something, you can re-import the older file.

-You can export a toolkit, modify the JSON, and re-import.
-This is how developers iterate on custom toolkits outside the conversational flow.
+You can export a toolkit, modify the JSON in any editor, and re-import.
+This is how developers iterate on custom toolkits — change a playbook prompt, tweak a page’s HTML, add a new entity type field, then re-import to update.

 Imported toolkits uninstall the same way as library toolkits.
 You don’t need to keep the source .jtf.json file; the toolkit’s contents live in your instance once installed.